TheNexusAvenger/Nexus-VR-Core/docs/api/Interaction/VRPart.md

 # VRPart
 (Extends `NexusWrappedInstance<Part>`)

+!!!
+Warning
+    `VRPart` is deprecated and will be removed.

 `VRPart` extends the part with additional functions for math with VR controllers.
 They are used internally for VR pointing,